Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_snowpark_python_intro/data-engineering-with-snowpark-python-intro.md

                         )
 ```

-Again, for more details about the Snowpark Python DataFrame API, please check out our [Working with DataFrames in Snowpark Python](https://docs.snowflake.com/en/developer-guide/snowpark/python/working-with-dataframes.html) page.
+Again, for more details about the Snowpark Python DataFrame API, please check out our [Working with Dataframe in Snowpark Python](https://docs.snowflake.com/en/developer-guide/snowpark/python/working-with-dataframes.html) page.

 <!-- ------------------------ -->